 The International 470 Class is responsible for the organization and administration of the 470 Class around the world.
-With 25% of the athletes at the Olympic Games competing in the 470 Class, the Class is committed to ensuring their interests and the broader interests of 470 sailing are represented and to encouraging, promoting and developing the 470 Class throughout the world.
+With 23% of the athletes at the 2020 Olympic Games competing in the 470 Class, the Class is committed to ensuring their interests and the broader interests of 470 sailing are represented and to encouraging, promoting and developing the 470 Class throughout the world.

 The 470 is equipped with spinnaker and trapeze, making teamwork necessary to sail it well.
-The 470 is not difficult, but to be competitive everything should be mastered to perfection.
+The 470 is not difficult to sail, but to be competitive everything should be mastered and tuned to perfection.
 Tactically the boat is demanding because speed differences are small and fleets are usually big.
-To be competitive, everything should be mastered to perfection and the 470 is often quoted as the most challenging, dynamic and thrilling to sail of the boats at the Olympics.
+The 470 is often quoted as the most challenging, dynamic and thrilling to sail of the boats at the Olympics.
 The boat can be sailed competitively in a wide range of wind and sea conditions, covering the full range of Olympic sailing conditions.

 |Optimum Crew Weight:

 |Length of waterline:

-|Total Sail Area:||12.7m2|
+|Total Sail Area (main/jib):